 Clicking on the Add Section button will let you add a new section block.

 You can configure your section blocks by using HTML and CSS.
-A skilled web designer can make lightweight pages that rivals page builders using this feature.
+A skilled web designer can make lightweight pages that rival page builders using this feature.

 You can take advantage of plugins like TinyMCE Advanced to extend the section block’s content editor’s functionalities.
 This will help you create better blocks with ease.